nazuke/SEOMacroscope/docs/index.md

 # SEO Macroscope: The Webmaster's Toolbox

-**SEO Macroscope** for Microsoft Windows is a free and open source website broken link checking and scanning tool, with some technical SEO functionality.
+**SEO Macroscope** for Microsoft Windows is a free and open source website broken link checking and scanning tool, with some technical SEO functionality for common website problems.
 {: .lead }

 ![The SEO Macroscope application window.]({{ "/manual/images/application-001.png" | relative_url }}){: .img-responsive .box-shadow}